 - Census returns in Gaelic or Irish language

-- 60+ blogs with names extracted from manuscript sources from many counties (including Cork).
+- 70+ blogs with names extracted from manuscript sources from many counties.
 A handy map index to these is available here.